albertodev01/fraction/example/README.md

 ## Working with egyptian fractions

-If you want to compute the egyptian fraction of a `Fraction` or `MixedFraction` instance, you can use the `EgyptianFraction` type to perform the calculation.
+If you want to compute the egyptian fraction of a `Fraction` or `MixedFraction` object, you can use the `EgyptianFraction` type to make the calculation.
 Here's a simple example:

 ```dart
 final egyptian = EgyptianFraction(